1

 & once they were over the initial shock of it,

-All of England cried with them
+All of England

 At the abdication of King Edward VIII.